edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>A song which is attributed in the book to a male composer is counted as being by a male composer even if it was written by a woman.
 A song which is attributed to a female composer is counted as being by a female composer even if it was written by a man. </p>

-<p>Songs where there is no clear composer are counted as unknown, neither male nor female.
+<p id="unknown-gender">Songs where there is no clear composer are counted as unknown, neither male nor female.
 This includes songs where: a) only a surname is given (410t The Dying Californian – Ball), b) a songbook is given as the source of the tune (28t Aylesbury – A Book of Psalmody), and c) no source is given (43 Primrose Hill).
 I haven&#39;t delved into the sources of those tunes but it is very likely that the overwhelming majority of songs in these three groups were written by men.</p>

 <p>Many of the composers in the book use their initials instead of their first name.
 I assumed that they were male unless I found out that they were female.
 (M. Durham, P. R. Lancaster, and M. L. A. Lancaster are female composers.)
 It seems particularly likely that I&#39;ve made a mistake somewhere because of this assumption.</p>